Helping People Manage Conflict and Resolve Disputes Without Litigation

 Guest Lecturer on Mediation, Collaborative Law, the Uniform Collaborative Law Act, and Legal Ethics at Seminars and Courses sponsored by:

-- Southern Methodist University Dedman School of Law
+• Southern Methodist University Dedman School of Law

-- Texas Wesleyan School of Law
+• Texas A & M University School of Law

-- South Texas College of Law
+• South Texas College of Law Houston

-- American Bar Association
+• American Bar Association

-- United Kingdom ADR Group
+• United Kingdom ADR Group

-- International Academy of Collaborative Professionals
+• International Academy of Collaborative Professionals

-- Global Collaborative Law Council
+• Global Collaborative Law Council

-- State Bar of Texas
+• State Bar of Texas

-- Dallas Bar Association
+• Dallas Bar Association

-- Association of Attorney-Mediators
+• Association of Attorney-Mediators

-- Texas Association of Mediators
+• Texas Association of Mediators

 Publications

-- The Uniform Collaborative Law Act: It’s Here, Alternative Resolutions (Fall 2009)
+The Uniform Collaborative Law Act: It’s Here, Alternative Resolutions, ADR Section of the State Bar of Texas (Fall 2009)

-- Why a Uniform Collaborative Law Act?
+Why a Uniform Collaborative Law Act?
 New York Dispute Resolution Lawyer, Vol. 2, No. 1 (2009) with Norman Solovay

-- Collaborative Law: It’s Here and the ConsensusDocs Are, Too, Construction Law Journal (Winter 2008) with William B. Short, Jr., the publication of the Construction Law Section of the State Bar of Texas
+Collaborative Law: It’s Here, and the ConsensusDocs Are, Too, Construction Law Journal, State Bar of Texas, with William B. Short, Jr. (Winter 2008)

-- The Development of Collaborative Law, Alternative Resolutions (Fall/Summer 2007)
+The Development of Collaborative Law, Alternative Resolutions, ADR Section of the State Bar of Texas (Fall/Summer 2007)

-- The Development of Ethical Guildelines and Mediator Credentialing in Texas, Alternative Resolutions (Special Edition, 2007)
+The Development of Ethical Guidelines and Mediator Credentialing in Texas, Alternative Resolutions ADR Section of the State Bar of Texas ( 2007)